My Hovercraft is Full of Eels

 Breitenbush

-July 22nd, 2011 by chris · photos, USA
+July 22nd, 2011 by Chris · photos, USA

 Camping overnight at Breitenbush Hot Springs.
 Amazing old forests (Douglas firs and hemlocks), soaking in the hot springs, and an extremely new age yoga class.